ank123-prog/ank123/README.md

 # NLP Project-
-This is a semster project based on the problem statement which was -
+This is a semster project based on the problem statement which is -
 <h2> 'Sentiment Analysis in Healthcare using Machine Learning' </h2>The problem statement given is not directed to any specialized field in Healthcare.
 What this project focuses on is - Classifying the sentiment of reviews of patient into two possible categories - Positive or Negative.